 You didn’t mess much with the so-called ‘line houses.’
 In one case, a civic leader in Abercorn was caught red-handed with dynamite skulking around one of the line houses, intent on putting it out of business (or so he said).
 He was killed and tied to the railroad tracks (not necessarily in that order.)

 If you wanted women with your booze, you went to Queen Lill’s.
 Lill restored a three-story hotel that literally straddled the border with Canada.
-When she had trouble with law enforcement stopping regular deliveries of booze, she had a pipe laid that brought liquor underground to her building where it could be bottled for sale.
+When she had trouble with law enforcement stopping regular deliveries of booze, she had a pipe laid that brought liquor underground to her building where she could bottle it for sale.

-Upstairs, she re-established her brothel, staffed by both locals and women she knew from Boston, and it operated with something like impunity as Lill’s was a popular spot for locals as well as visitors.
+Upstairs, she re-established her brothel, staffed by both locals and women she knew from Boston.
+It operated with something like impunity as Queen Lill’s was a popular spot for locals as well as visitors.

 Packing a pistol and an outsized personality, when threatened she would threaten right back.
 And she shared the wealth with local law enforcement, allowing her to generally stay informed in advance of any planned raids.
 Eventually, as law enforcement became increasingly worried about the influence of organized crime in the line houses, they came in for tougher policing.

 In 1925, Lill was finally charged, pleaded guilty and fined $150 for running her operation.
-But she stayed in business, however, right through the end of prohibition in 1933 when she finally shut down and retired to life on a farm.
+But she stayed in business, right through the end of Prohibition in 1933.
+Then she finally shut down and retired to life on a farm.
 She was a well-known fixture in Richford and St. Albans until her death in 1941.

 This story about Queen Lill was updated in 2019.